vnczalt-17/project_7/python/hands-on/flask-02-handling-routes-on-ec2-linux2/README.md

 - Run the web application

-- Connect the route handling web application from the web browser and try every routes configured
+- Connect the route handling and templating web application from the web browser and try every routes configured

 - Open the static file `mytext.txt` context from the web browser